-Why ‘Mother of Unicorns’?
+Tell me about your title ‘Mother of Unicorns’?

-what began as a play on the startup ‘unicorn’ language, this turned into a big part of my identity in being more than ‘just a marketing expert’ or ‘facebook ad expert’.
+What began as a play on the startup ‘unicorn’ language, this turned into a big part of my identity in being more than ‘just a marketing expert’ or ‘facebook ad expert’.

 Year on year my business has grown, my incredible team in my business has grown and continues to support both myself, each other and our glorious clients.